Craving more space or just a little momentum?

 Worn-out or damaged items: Time to say goodbye.

 A closet where you can see everything?
-That’s when getting dressed starts to feel easy.
+That’s when getting dressed feels easy.

 4. Food